-Floors including sub-floors Repair category: 2 Notes: Sections of floor are loose and uneven with dips to a number of areas.
-Further investigation may be required.
+Floors including sub-floors Repair category: Notes: There are cracked floor tiles within the en-suite.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.